NieneB/InternshipReport/index.md

 Last, will be looked at some frameworks explaining how to build an efficient, attractive and interactive web-application in general.
 Focussing on a user centered design.
 Covering objectives from C. -->

 ## Sub-objective 2.
 Building the prototype web-application
-After exploring the field-names dataset, a choice of story and way to visualize the data is made, which will be explained in section <a class="xref" href="#the-idea"></a> .
+After exploring the field-names dataset, a choice of story and way to visualize the data is made, which will be explained in <a class="xref" href="#the-idea">section  $$</a> .
 This will immediately be implemented into building a web-based geo-visualization.
 The focus will be on building the web-application and finding the best way to visualize the data.
 While doing this, decisions and choices will be made on the developed framework.
 There will be several things that will be taken into account during this stage.

 Section <a class="xref" href="the-idea"></a>